题目

 C. many schools in Australia have traffic lights outside their school.

-D. you can have whatever you like in school canteens in Japan.
+D. you can have whatever you like in school canteens in Japan.3.
+What is the main idea of the passage?A. Schools should try to satisfy the needs of students.

 B. Schools serve different foods from country to country.